Copyright (C) 2012 Alex Nitz, Tito Dal Canton

 delta_f : float

-Frequency resolution of the frequency series in Herz.
+Frequency resolution of the frequency series in hertz.

 low_freq_cutoff : float

-Frequencies below this value are set to zero.
+Frequencies below this value (in hertz) are set to zero.

 Returns